 FMGT 2540 is offered as a part of the following programs:

-Interested in being notified about future offerings of FMGT 2540 - Working Capital Management?
+Interested in being notified about future offerings of FMGT 2540 - Introduction to Finance?

 If so, fill out the information below and we'll notify you by email when courses for each new term are displayed here.